MaximeTAlgosup/AfterWords/documents/functional/functionalSpecifications.md

 ---

 The procedures are inspired by a physical document that has been translated and reformated into markdown.
-However, this procedure is too long to put in the Functional Specification at once.
-Therefore, an appendix was made specialy for the Urgent Procedure.
+However, this procedure is too long to put in the Functional Specifications at once.
+Therefore, an appendix was made especialy for the Urgent Procedure.

 This appendix can be find following [this link](./appendices/urgentProcedureGuide.md) or in the [appendices folder](./appendices/).